lacoco-lab/lacoco-lab.github.io/courses/brain-2026/index.md

 The report should have at most 8 pages of main report, plus unlimited appendix, in the NeurIPS style format.
 The main report should be self-contained, but you can use the appendix to report prompts, further analyses, or other material.

+If you use AI tools in your project in any form, you need to explicitly declare and document this in an appendix.

 The report should be uploaded via CMS.
-The due date is October 31, 2025, 23:59.
+The due date is October 31, 2026, 23:59.

 Everyone is expected to report on their project idea in the project ideas session, and to participate in discussion to give feedback to other students' ideas.
 Students may prepare a short slide deck on their idea.
 This will not be graded; the project ideas session is intended to help improve and finetune project ideas.